nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Recurring expenses allow you to automate adding expenses that occur on a regular basis.

 Recurring expenses are saved to a separate `recurringExpenseList`.
 They do not affect calculations and visualizations.
-Only when you run the `load` command will these expenses generate "normal expenses"  and add them to the `expenseList`.
+Only when you run the `load` command will "normal expenses" added to the `expenseList`.

+Recurring expenses share some of the same commands as normal expenses.
+Such as:
+- `add`
+- `edit`
+- `delete`
+- `list`
+To use these command for recurring expenses, a `/recur` flag must be added.

 ### Add a recurring expense: `add`

 Adds a recurring expense to the system.

-Format:  `add /recur /price PRICE /description DESCRIPTION /category CATEGORY /date DATE /frequency FREQUENCY`
+Format:  `add /recur /price PRICE /description DESCRIPTION /category CATEGORY [/date DATE] /frequency FREQUENCY`

 Notes:
 - `/recur` is a command flag indicating that the command is for a recurring expense.